janymai/bookshelf/README.md

 ### Sprint 3 (1 week)

-* Make behavior save book to my library
+* Make Admin page:
-  * User will save the books to my library
+  * Hardcoded to user become admin:
+    > Username: admin
+    > Password: 12345678
+  * Admin can create a book:
+    > Action books/create
+  * Admin can delete a book:
-    > Action lib/create
+    > Action books/destroy
-  * When book belong to the user's library.
-User can edit book's title and description
+  * Admin can update a book:
-    > Action lib/:id/edit
+    > Action books/update

 * Test case:
   * User will see all the books